Aamir Liaquat Hussain: Early life and education

-Educational qualifications
+Educational qualifications and false degrees

-In an interview, Hussain said he received his Bachelor of Medicine, Bachelor of Surgery (MBBS) degree from Liaquat Medical College Jamshoro in 1995, and Doctor of Philosophy (PhD) in Islamic Studies in 2002 by a now known degree mill, Trinity College and University (based in Spain but incorporated in Dover, Delaware).
-He has also said that he gained a degree of Master of Arts in Islamic Studies in 2002 from the Trinity College and University.
+Hussain received Bachelor of Arts in Islamic Studies in 2002 from the Trinity College and University.

-In 2006, the Higher Education Commission of Pakistan declared the BA degree in Islamic Studies of Hussain obtained from Trinity College and University as not recognized and fake.
-In 2003, The Guardian reported this university as a scam where one could buy a degree for as cheaply as £150 within 28 days.
-The University of Karachi declared his BA degree as fake earlier in 2005.
+In 2006, the Higher Education Commission of Pakistan notified it would not recognize Hussain's BA in Islamic Studies obtained from the Trinity College and University as it was fake.
+In 2003, The Guardian reported this university as a scam where one could buy a degree for as low as £150 within 28 days.
+The University of Karachi announced his BA degree as fake in 2005.

 Hussain declared his BA degree to the election commission of Pakistan while filing his nomination forms for the 2002 Pakistani general elections.
-It was reported that Hussain had purchased his degrees from Trinity College and University to become eligible for contesting the elections.
-In 2002, it was made compulsory for contestants of elections for seats in the Provincial and National Assemblies of Pakistan to hold at least a bachelor's degree.
+It was reported that Hussain had purchased his degrees from Trinity College and University to become eligible for being elected.
+This followed a 2002 decision to require candidates seeking to be elected for seats in the Provincial and National Assemblies of Pakistan to hold at least a bachelor's degree.

-Hussain's claim to have received an MBBS degree from Liaquat Medical College Jamshoro in 1995 was also falsified based on the fact that if he did have one, he would not need any fake bachelors, masters or doctorate degrees to contest the 2002 general elections.
+Hussain's claim to have received an MBBS degree from Liaquat Medical College Jamshoro in 1995 was also falsified based on the fact that if he did have one, he would not need to obtain the fake bachelors, masters or doctorate degrees to be nominated in the 2002 general elections.
 It was also noted that one cannot study at two different faculties at a same time since Hussain claimed to have both his MBBS degree in 1995 and BA in Islamic Studies from Trinity College in 1995.

 In 2012, it was reported that Hussain appeared as a candidate for a Bachelor of Arts degree at the University of Karachi from where he graduated in 2008.
-He was later enrolled in Federal Urdu University of Arts, Science & Technology in 2010 from where he received his master's degree in Islamic Studies, but according to officials there, Hussain never attended a class or sat any exams.
+He was later enrolled in Federal Urdu University of Arts, Science & Technology in 2010 from where he received his master's degree in Islamic Studies, but according to officials there, Hussain never attended a class or took any exams.
 The officials said that the admission form of Hussain was initially submitted with the photograph of another person and was later replaced with the photograph of Hussain.
-It was also reported that Hussain did not himself sit the semester exams.
+It was also reported that Hussain did not himself attend the semester exams.

 In 2015, it was reported that Hussain had acquired a fake degree from Ashwood University.
 According to the Federal Investigation Agency, his profile was noted in Axact's main server.
 Hussain confessed that he purchased the fake degree from Ashwood University for $1136.